AleksandarHaralanov/RepoOverride/README.md

 Cheat mod menu for [R.E.P.O.](https://store.steampowered.com/app/3241660/REPO/).

 > [!CAUTION]
-> This tool is for educational and entertainment purposes only.
+> This cheat mod menu is for educational and entertainment purposes only.
 Use at your own risk.
-The developers are not responsible for any consequences that may arise from using this software, including but not limited to game bans or instability.
+I am not responsible for any consequences that may arise from using this software, including but not limited to game bans or instability.

 ## Features